cohorte/cohorte-runtime/documents/Site-iPOPO/source/index.rst

 License
 *******

-The first public version of iPOPO, 0.2, is published under the `GPLv3 <http://www.gnu.org/licenses/gpl-3.0.txt>`_ license.
+Since its first public version of iPOPO, 0.2, the project is published under the `GPLv3 <http://www.gnu.org/licenses/gpl-3.0.txt>`_ license.
 Future versions *may* be published under the
 `Apache license <http://www.apache.org/licenses/LICENSE-2.0.html>`_.